top of page

 Fanning

-Fanning, also known as stripping, shucking or de-leafing is the process of removing the fan leaves from the stalk to leave just the flowers.
+Fanning, also known as stripping, shucking, or de-leafing is the process of removing the fan leaves from the stalk to leave just the flowers.

 Feminized Seed